arthurdouillard/hugo-website/content/post/visual_transformers/index.md

 Once this class token has gone through the N blocks, it will be finally given to a classifier that will predict whatever you training for.

-Put it simply, this class token will goes through the network and will extract as much as possible useful information from the *word* tokens, in order to produce a good representation for the classifier.
+Put it simply, this class token will go through the network and will extract as much as possible useful information from the *word* tokens, in order to produce a good representation for the classifier.